 We do this by partnering with disadvantaged communities, both in Ireland and overseas, to improve their quality of life through education and implementation of sustainable engineering projects, while promoting global experience for engineers, engineering students, and similarly motivated non-engineers.

-There are Engineers Without Borders organisations in over 60 countries throughout the world with Engineers Without Borders Ireland being formed in 2010.
+There are Engineers Without Borders organisations in over 60 countries throughout the world.
+Engineers Without Borders Ireland being formed in 2010.
 Each national organisation is independent however we share the common principles of promoting sustainable development through engineering.

-Engineers Without Borders Ireland CLG is a company limited by guarantee.
-Registration Number 536535
+Engineers Without Borders Ireland CLG is a company limited by guarantee and a registered charity.

 The governance structure of EWB-Ireland comprises a Board of Directors, an Executive Committee and a local branch network within regional centres including Cork, Dublin, Belfast and Sligo.